dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 2. Create a Pull Request: After making your changes, create a pull request.
 Please provide a clear description of what your changes achieve.
 3. Code Reviews: Your pull request will be reviewed.
 This is a space for discussion and improvements.
 4. Merge: Once approved, your contributions will be merged into the main project.
-For more detailed instructions, please refer to our contributing guidelines.

-## Background Information
-- The visualisation is built with D3.js.
-- First, I wanted to put an actual map of germany as a heatmap into index.html; but it wasn't built with D3.js, so I dropped it.
-It was a clickable map of Germany, providing all the information from a federal state displayed by only one click on the desired region.
-It was supposed to give a first rough impression of the covid situation in Germany.
-This would have been an even easier way to access the desired information, since we want to serve the information to everyone.

 ## Contact
 For support, feedback, or contributions, feel free to contact me: